 WSET style tasting note

 Appearance: clear and bright, deep intensity ruby, showing tears.

-Nose: clean on the nose, pronounced intensity, developing, with aromas, as they come, of black pepper, raw meat, spice – clove and nutmeg, toast, black berry, black plum, black cherry, peony, violet, broom, oak, liquorice and a hint of tar.
+Nose: clean on the nose, pronounced intensity, developing, with aromas, as they come, of black pepper, raw meat, spice – clove and nutmeg, toast, black berry, black plum, black cherry, peony, violet, gorse flower (delicate coconut-like), oak, liquorice and a hint of tar.